danielkubica/gnome_bot/README.md

-# Discord Gnome bot, create for a meme
+# Discord Gnome bot, created for a meme